anndoko/beer-lover/README.md

 - **view-styles:**

-  Open the Plotly graph in the webbrowser; the bar chart displays the average ABV (Alcohol By Volume), aroma, flavor, and Mouthfeel.
+  Open the Plotly graph in the webbrowser; the bar chart displays the average ABV (Alcohol By Volume), aroma, flavor, and mouthfeel.

 - **view-reviews-%:**